cpflores/AJAX_Test/README.md

 # AJAX test

-This is a test of AJAX in a Ruby on Rails 5 application.
+This is a test of AJAX in a Rails 5 application.